Crocoblock/jetformbuilder/readme.txt

 == Description ==

-**JetFormBuilder — Form Builder plugin for Gutenberg**
+**JetFormBuilder — Dynamic Blocks Form Builder**

-A functional yet easy-to-use Form Builder plugin lets you create, edit, and style advanced form types in the Gutenberg Editor.
+A functional yet easy-to-use Form Builder plugin lets you create, edit, and style advanced form types in the block editor (Gutenberg).
 No more supplementary drag-and-drop form builders.
 You can now use a one-stop interface to develop fully operative custom forms.

 https://www.youtube.com/watch?v=WB0B3QLhZK0&feature=youtu.be